-We also contract property management services for the Investment Properties division and employ approximately 175 seasonal staff in our Recreational Properties division over the golf season.
+We also contract property management services for some assets in the Investment Properties and Melcor REIT divisions and employed approximately 288 seasonal staff in our Recreational Properties division over the golf season.

 Competitive Conditions

 The real estate development and management industry is highly competitive, with a large number of well-financed companies operating in the same markets as Melcor.
 Melcor's business and assets are concentrated in and around major population and employment centers.
 We develop long-term relationships with the municipalities, construction industry, financial institutions and the people who live in these communities.